qza/Resume/resume.md

  * Web developer for 2+ years
  * Ruby Freelance developer for 2 years
  * Linux web server administration for 1+ years
- * Self-education and development practice with BDD, TDD and agile
- * Good knowledge of OO & SOA paradigms

 ## Experience